Prof. Vincent Mok: Dementia Research

 In view of the much-needed research in the Chinese population to tackle this age-related disease, SEEDS funded a two-year research program at the Faculty of Medicine of The Chinese University of Hong Kong to establish a registry of HK FTD patients.
 The registry will include detailed clinical, neuropsychological and radiological data.

-We hope this project can increase public awareness of the disease, promote research in this field and help to advocate with health officials to provide a better service for FTD patients.
+This project increased public awareness of the disease, promoted research in this field and helped to advocate with health officials to provide a better service for FTD patients.

 Case study: The Relief of a Diagnosis